Turkey Property Appraisal 2026: Eksper Raporu Requirements

 Who Prepares the Report?

-• Compare the property with recent sales in the same area
+• Market comparison – the property is compared with similar properties recently sold in the same area.

 What Does the Report Include?